Pan-Islamic body OIC rejects Trump's Mideast plan - RFI

 They insisted on a two-state solution that includes a Palestinian state based on borders before the 1967 war -- when Israel occupied the West Bank and Gaza -- and with east Jerusalem as its capital.

+"The plan announced (on January 28) offers an important starting point for a return to negotiations within a US-led international framework," said UAE Ambassador to the US Yousef al-Otaiba, who -- along with Omani and Bahraini envoys -- was at the White House for the announcement.

+Saudi Arabia said it "appreciates" Trump's efforts and called for direct Israeli-Palestinian talks, while reiterating its "steadfast" support for the Palestinians.

-Palestinian leader Mahmud Abbas announced in Cairo that he will cut all ties with Israel and the US.
+Palestinian leader Mahmud Abbas announced in Cairo during the Arab League meeting that he will cut all ties with Israel and the US.

 "We are informing you that there will be no relations with you (Israel) and the United States, including on security cooperation," he said.